elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## Why Cloud Dataflow?

- * It’s rare that we can plug our raw data directly into our models.
+ * It's rare that we can plug our raw data directly into our models.

      - Normally, we have to transform the data into features